How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 “If their home is in great condition and priced well, they’re going to get a lot of showings…it’s a lot to keep track of,” she says.

-A big contributor to this is the number of “looky-loos” that express interest in seeing properties — many of whom aren’t qualified to purchase the home.
+A big contributor to this is the number of “looky-loos” that express interest in seeing properties, but many aren’t qualified to purchase the home.
 Corrigan says this is a big advantage of working with a real estate agent because they’ll filter these potential buyers out before they show up at your front door.

 “In a normal situation, it’s a lot of work to get a home ready for a showing, and now you’ve got people coming through who can’t even afford the home,” she says.
 “It makes it much more difficult.”